fridastenebo/fribblog/_posts/2022-11-01-applying-theme.markdown

 but of course not.

 - [x] Find a theme - _minima_
-- [/] Figure out colors and applying them to all relevant classes
+- [ ] Figure out colors and applying them to all relevant classes
 - [ ] Learn how to deal with image links that won't break
+- [ ] Modify some of the theme layouts